Chart Color Schemes

 Educational achievement in Castle Hill - West places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Castle Hill - West is notably higher than broader averages.
-47.6% of residents aged 15 and above have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 30.4%, followed by postgraduate qualifications (14.7%) and graduate diplomas (2.5%).
-Vocational pathways account for 22.6% of qualifications among those aged 15 and above, with advanced diplomas at 11.9% and certificates at 10.7%.
+Educational attainment in Castle Hill - West is significantly higher than broader benchmarks.
+As of the latest data, 47.6% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% statewide in NSW.
+This area's educational advantage is notable, with bachelor degrees being the most common at 30.4%, followed by postgraduate qualifications at 14.7% and graduate diplomas at 2.5%.
+Vocational pathways account for 22.6% of qualifications among those aged 15 and above, with advanced diplomas making up 11.9% and certificates 10.7%.

 Frequently Asked Questions - Education